 If you feel that you were treated unfavorably by an employer due to your perceived or real disability, you may seek relief under the law.
 Employment discrimination is enforced by the EEOC.
 Before you can pursue a job discrimination lawsuit against your employer, a complaint needs to be filed through the EEOC.
 The EEOC also needs to issue a Notice of Right to Sue.

-Our law firm helps the disabled seek justice from their employers who commit discrimination against them.
+Our law firm helps the disabled seek justice from those who commit discrimination against them.
 We provide skillful representation during litigation and negotiations so their ADA-given rights get upheld.

-We help disabled workers seek justice such as compensation and fair accommodations.
-Call us today for a free consultation if you or a loved one were discriminated against in the workplace.
+We help the disabled seek justice such as compensation and fair accommodations.
+Call us today for a free consultation if you or a loved one were discriminated against due to your disability.
 You may qualify for financial compensation.